 Take the Electrico to Foz for good eats at Casa de pasto da Palmeiro in Foz.
 Grab an outdoor table for a view of the Douro, and enjoy the laid-back ambiance, friendly service and imaginative tapas.
 Three tapas makes a meal for two people, accompanied by excellent wines or beer.
 A bonus is the ding of the tram as it slows down to pass the restaurant on tracks just a meter from the terrace!

 00351 22 616 8244

-Stop in at PROVA, an inviting wine bar between Largo São Domingo and Praça do Infante D. Henrique, and travel Portugal in a glass.
+At PROVA, an inviting wine bar between Largo São Domingo and Praça do Infante D. Henrique, you travel Portugal in a glass.
 Diogo Amado, sommelier and owner of this delightful spot, lives and breathes wine, and happily introduces his guests to wines known and not-so-known, from every region of Portugal.
 The mood is relaxed, with soft sounds of jazz music in the background.

 “When you taste this wine, you taste Douro,” our host smiled.
 On cue, our taste buds lit up as we quaffed our glasses of Pormenor Douro 2013.
 Then it was on to the Dão and a glass of Munda 2008, elegant and fruity, aptly paired with a range of cheeses from across Europe, and petingos on bread with red peppers.
 I can’t wait to return for my next glass-and-plate of Portugal!

 Have a meat detox at Essência